kahaf-commit/kahaf-commit/README.md

 ## Why this repo

-Certifications validate knowledge; this repo validates *application*.
-Every write-up here follows a consistent, engagement-style methodology , recon, exploitation, impact, and remediation — the same structure expected in a professional penetration test report.
-This is meant to demonstrate readiness for practical, exam-style assessments (e.g., CPENT) as much as it documents a learning path.
+This repo proves the application.
+Every write-up follows a real pentest report structure — recon, exploitation, impact, remediation — a working record of how I actually break down a target, not just notes about it.

 ## Index

-### Active Directory
+### Network Testing
 | Writeup | What it covers |
 |---|---|
 | [Lateral Movement and Pivoting](https://github.com/kahaf-commit/Writeups-and-Walkthroughs/blob/main/Lateral%20Movement%20and%20Pivoting/Lateral%20Movement%20and%20Pivoting.md) | Hands-on lab work covering lateral movement across compromised hosts and network pivoting techniques - practically executed using tools like Impacket, CrackMapExec, and Chisel/Ligolo for tunneling into segmented networks, with each technique tested and documented step-by-step in a controlled environment. |